ABC-Labs-AB/kth-hackathon-2025/Submission & Scoring.md

 - **Data Analysis & Feature Engineering** (20%) - Quality of data exploration and feature selection
 - **Model Selection & Methodology** (20%) - Appropriateness of chosen techniques and experimental design

+*Note: Your submission will be evaluated based on your **Project report**, as detailed in the [Required Deliverables](#required-deliverables).*

 ### 🎤 Presentation (20%)
 Your ability to communicate your solution effectively:
 - **Clarity & Structure** - Well-organized, easy-to-follow presentation
 - **Technical Communication** - Ability to explain complex concepts clearly
 - **Business Impact** - Connection between technical solution and business value
 - **Team Collaboration** - Evidence of effective teamwork

+*Note: Your presentation submission will be evaluated with the only requirement that it stays under 10 minutes.
+The presentation format is flexible and free, allowing you to choose any style or media that best showcases your project.*

 ## 💡 Flexible Approach Philosophy